 Range is a suite of team productivity tools that helps you align high-level goals with what’s happening on the ground so that everyone has insight into how projects are progressing.
 Set quarterly goals, review them in weekly meetings, and log work with quick daily check-ins.

 With Range, you can set objectives that align your team to your bigger goals.
 Manage goals and OKRs that connect to your team’s daily work to build alignment and transparency.

 Range works with tools like Slack, Asana, Trello, GitHub, and more, so it’s easy to connect your tasks, documents, and code changes with your objectives.
-Start your free trial of Range today and begin connecting your company goals with your objectives.
+Start using Range today (it's free to try) and begin connecting your company goals with your objectives.